ahmedanwar88/spam-classifier/README.md

 ```

 ## Application
-The FastAPI can be run as follows:
+The FastAPI application can be run as follows:
 ```bash
 uvicorn app:app --host 0.0.0.0 --port 8000
 ```